Public vs internal API

 3. Public: moved to a top-level module, covered by the deprecation policy

-Promotion happens when an internal API proves stable across multiple releases and users request it.
+Promotion happens when an internal API proves stable across multiple releases and users ask for it.
 If you depend on an internal API, file an issue — that signal helps prioritize promotion.